cole007/mudstone/README.md

 ###NPM modules

-For any npm modules that will be used in production use `npm install bla --save`, all other scripts (like gulp tasks) should be saved as dev dependencies (npm install bla --save-dev)
+For any npm modules that will be used in production use `yarn add bla`, all other scripts (like gulp tasks) should be saved as dev dependencies (yarn add bla --dev)

 ###NPM scripts